Jaynandan-Kushwaha/Silicon-Diary_Final/READme.md

 This repository is not just a log of commands — it reflects what I learned, built, broke, fixed, and finally achieved.
 If you're curious about how RTL becomes silicon, or if you're starting your own ASIC design journey, this diary is for you.

+Here i attached whole week works in single file as a assignent of last week if you want go in my specific week repo just click in that week you will be in my main repo where i maintain all things and all files
 Let’s begin.

 #  [Day0](https://github.com/Jaynandan-Kushwaha/silicon-diary/tree/main/Day0)